 After all the figures have been resolved, the points scored by each team are recorded.
 The team which, over several deals, achieves the agreed target score (in South Tyrol normally 18 points) wins the game.

-On the scoresheet the target score is written at the top and below it are two columns, one for each team.
+On the scoresheet the target score is written at the top and below it are two columns: the column on the right for the scorer's team and the column on the left for the scorer's opponents.
 After each deal, the points scored by each team are recorded.
 For example suppose E/W bet on the Gleich and N/S saw (held) the bet, E/W bet on the Spiel and N/S called it good (conceded) and in the showdown N/S won the hanger without bets.
-The scorer will write 1 in the N/S column for the Hanger and 3 in the E/W column (1 for the Spiel plus 2 for the Gleich).
+The scorer East will write 1 in the left column (for the Hanger won by N/S) and 3 in the right column (1 for the Spiel plus 2 for the Gleich).

 Traditionally, the scores are not totalled as the game proceeds.
-The scoresheet to the right shows a game played to a target of 18 points in which after 3 deals the left-hand team has scored 6 points and the right-hand team 5.
+The scoresheet to the right shows a game in which after 3 deals the scorer's team has scored 5 points and the other team 6.

-If a team has a score that is just one point short of the target - for example 17 points in an 18-point game - a vertical line is drawn through their column of scores: they are said to be "gestrichen" and special rules come into play - see Endgame below.
+If a team has a score that is just one point short of the target - for example 17 points in an 18-point game or 14 points in a 15-point game - a vertical line is drawn through their column of scores: they are said to be "gestrichen" and special rules come into play - see Endgame below.
 Since it is possible to win several points in a deal, a team can reach the target and win the game without previously having been gestrichen.